 Here’s a list of dress categories, from formal to least formal:

-Like your registry, don’t include this information directly on your wedding stationery.
+If you’re asking for cash, like your registry, don’t include this information directly on your wedding stationery.
 Instead, create one or several cash funds within your Zola registry.
 Since your registry is linked to your wedding website, guests will easily be able to locate them there.
 As a courtesy, be clear as to how you plan on spending the gifted money.
-For example, have crush funds dedicated to something broad, such as your honeymoon, or more specific, such as a certain excursion or activity.
+For example, have cash funds dedicated to something broad, such as your honeymoon, or more specific, such as a certain excursion or activity.
 Guests will feel more comfortable (and excited) knowing what they’re contributing to.

 Don’t be hesitant to use word of mouth, either.
 Tell your friends and family (either in person or over the phone) that you’re registering for cash funds and offer details about what it’ll go towards.
 Your guests want to gift you what you want—especially if they hear it straight from the source.